Flórián Albert

 Flórián György Albert (15 September 1941 – 31 October 2011) was a Hungarian professional football player, manager and sports official, who was named European Footballer of the Year in 1967.
 Nicknamed "The Emperor", he played as a forward, and has been described as one of the most elegant footballers of all time.

 A club legend of Ferencvárosi TC, Albert joined the team as a schoolboy and spent his whole playing career at Fradi.
 He also starred for Hungary, winning 75 international caps and scoring 31 goals.
 He was joint top-scorer at the 1962 World Cup with four goals and played a key role in Hungary's third-place finish at the European Championship in 1964.

 He stayed loyal to Ferencváros after his retirement as well, actively participated in the club's life and also held administrative positions.
 From 2007 the stadium of Ferencváros bore his name, until 2014 when the new stadium of the team was constructed, named “Groupama Arena”.
+A statue was erected in his honour in front of the stadium in 2014.

 Albert died in October 2011, aged 70, in a hospital in Budapest after complications following heart surgery carried out a few days earlier.

 Early life

 The son of a blacksmith, Albert was born and brought up in the little town of Hercegszántó near the border with the former Yugoslavia, where he got his first taste of the game playing with his two brothers.
-His mother was a Serb and his father was a Šokac.
+His mother was of Šokci origin.
 She died when he was two.
 When the family later moved to Budapest, Albert participated on a talent day held by Ferencváros.
 He impressed the coaches and was selected by the club.
 Albert was 11 years old at the time.